 Sulforaphane Mix Sprouting Seeds

 A sulforphane-rich mix designed for sprouting in jars & counter-top sprouters.
 Five heirloom kale & broccoli seed varieties come together in this super nutritious & tasty blend.
 Can also be grown as microgreens.
+All seeds are non-GMO & heirloom varieties.

 How To Grow Sulforaphane Mix Sprouting Seeds